Ambeteco/faster-os/README.md

 | multi_splitext     | 4500                              | 1282%        | 0.0318         | 0.4077  |
 | multi_join         | 1000                              | 1418%        | 0.0204         | 0.2902  |

-We recommend using `multi` functions <u>when the given iterable has more than 250 elements.</u> For smaller lists, using `multi `functions is ineffective.
+We recommend using `multi-functions` <u>when the given iterable has more than 250 elements.</u> For smaller lists, using `multi-functions` is ineffective.

 ## Introduction / How to use